 On one side, cables from devices like computers, phones, or other endpoints connect to the patch panel.
 On the other hand, cables link the patch panel to switches, routers, or other network equipment.

-The following are the types of Patch Panels
+There are three types of Patch Panels

 1. Ethernet Patch Panels: Designed for Ethernet networks, these panels accommodate twisted-pair cabling (e.g., Cat5e, Cat6, Cat6a).
 They’re commonly used in LANs to facilitate data communication.